 As a result of my experience, I don’t like bankruptcy.
 Do I hate it?
 Yes.
 I always look for another solution. – Source

 Dave imparts this negative connotation about bankruptcy to his flock.
 But why the bias?

-Bankruptcy happens to be the only legal intervention tool to allow people to deal with their creditors and in fact to create a binding repayment plan when creditors can’t agree.
+Bankruptcy is the only legal intervention tool to allow people to deal with their creditors and create a binding repayment plan when creditors can’t agree.

-Some people say that bankruptcy is immoral because you wipe away your debt but there is nothing that prevents anyone from repaying their creditors in full as they best can, after they get the protection bankruptcy offers.
+Some people say that bankruptcy is immoral because you wipe away your debt.
+Still, nothing prevents anyone from repaying their creditors in full as they best can after getting the protection bankruptcy offers.
 Is that immoral?